Skip to content

 Locking or Freezing a Viewer

-Next to the connection slot is a padlock, and a little further on is a Swicth for freezing a Viewer.
+Next to the connection slot there is a padlock, and a little further there is a switch for freezing a Viewer.

 Picture